groupdocs-comparison-cloud/docs/content/comparison/developer-guide/advanced-usage/working-with-revisions/accept-reject-revisions.md

 ---
-id: "set-password-for-resultant-document"
+id: "accept-reject-revisions"
-url: "comparison/set-password-for-resultant-document"
+url: "comparison/accept-reject-revisions"
-title: "Set password for resultant document"
+title: "Accept or reject revisions"
 productName: "GroupDocs.Comparison Cloud"
-weight: 10
+weight: 2
 description: ""
 keywords: ""
 ---

 # Introduction #

-GroupDocs.Comparison Cloud allows to protect resultant document with password.
+GroupDocs.Comparison Cloud allows to accept or reject revisions from Word document and save the result.

-The following code snippet demonstrates how to compare documents and protect resultant document with password
+The following code sample demonstrates how to accept all revisions.

 ## API Usage ##

 There are steps that usage of GroupDocs.Comparison Cloud consists of:

 1. Upload input documents into cloud storage
-1. Compare documents or get document info
+1. Call API method with options
-1. Download comparison result document from storage
+1. Download comparison result document from storage (if any)

 Steps 1 and 3 are storage operations, please refer to this [File API documentation]({{< ref "comparison/developer-guide/working-with-file-api.md" >}}) for usage details.